 Microsoft has recently changed the names used for the different Windows 10 channels, as part of aligning Windows 10 with both Office 365 and Microsoft 365.
 Current Branch is now referred to as Semi-Annual Channel (Targeted), Current Branch for Business is the Semi-Annual Channel, while the Long Term Servicing Branch is now the Long Term Servicing Channel.

 Insider channels give early access to new features, but should only be used for test machines or by enthusiasts.
 Skip Ahead is for early access to the next major build of Windows, with Slow and Fast rings giving access to the current development builds.
 A Release Preview option gives early access to drivers and security updates, allowing IT departments to qualify updates in advance of wider availability.
 Microsoft actively suggests that IT departments keep a selection of machines on the different Insider rings in order to ensure that key applications are compatible and to set development targets for new Windows SDK releases.

 - How to enroll in the Windows Insiders Program (TechRepublic)

 - Piecing together the Windows as a Service puzzle for Windows 10 (ZDNet)

 - Mandatory Windows 10 Home updates: The good, the bad, and the potentially ugly (ZDNet)

 - Microsoft releases tool to hide or block unwanted Windows 10 updates (ZDNet)

-Who does this affect?
+Who does Windows 10 affect?

-Users running Windows XP or Windows Vista, must purchase a copy of Windows 10 from the Microsoft Store or other retailer.
+Users running Windows XP or Windows Vista must purchase a copy of Windows 10 from the Microsoft Store or other retailer.
 There is no direct upgrade path from Windows XP or Windows Vista to Windows 10.
-On these machines, Windows 10 must be loaded as a "clean install" and users should backup their data prior to installing the new operating system.
+On these machines, Windows 10 must be loaded as a "clean install," and users should back up their data prior to installing the new operating system.